mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

     return instruction_text + input_text
 ```

 Before tokenizing the text, the `### Response` part is also appended to the string outside of this function, after which, we want the model to finish the sentence.
-See the `InstructionDataset` class in [data.py](https://github.com/mohummedalee/instruction-tuning-gemma-2b/blob/0745c64689b1334485b0b525264366361c9f5d7d/scripts/data.py#L5C7-L5C25).
+For a full implementation, see the `InstructionDataset` class in [data.py](https://github.com/mohummedalee/instruction-tuning-gemma-2b/blob/0745c64689b1334485b0b525264366361c9f5d7d/scripts/data.py#L5C7-L5C25).

 ### Model

+I chose to go with a [Gemma 2B](https://huggingface.co/google/gemma-2b) model to fine-tune.
+You can choose any transformer model for this purpose really; the only constraint would be how many GPUs and time you have.
+You're essentially training the model on next token prediction with cross-entropy loss, but on a very specific kind of instruction data, and not the entire Internet.
+I chose Gemma because it already has both a base ([`gemma-2b`](https://huggingface.co/google/gemma-2b)) and an instruction-tuned ([`gemma-2b-it`](https://huggingface.co/google/gemma-2b-it)) variant---so there's already a good IT model to evaluate mine against.

+### Implementing from Scratch

+Before I talk about how HuggingFace's built-in methods can be used to implement IT, I wanted to discuss the from-scratch version presented in the book.
+It's a fantastic exercise to gain confidence, and see how incredibly simple the core logic is.

+TODO:

+### Implementing with off-the-shelf Tools